pschroeder89/homebridge-levoit-humidifiers/README.md

 1. Humidifier / Auto Mode
     - Sets humidifier to Auto / Humidity and sets the Target Humidity to the desired level.
-    - Can also change Target Humidity in Sleep Mode, except on LV600s.
+    - Can also change Target Humidity in Sleep Mode, except on LV600 / Oasis.
-        - For LV600s, the Humidifier slider will be set to 0% when Sleep Mode is on.
+        - For LV600s and Oasis, the Humidifier slider will be set to 0% when Sleep Mode is on.
-    - For LV600s, the Auto humidity range is 40-80%.
+    - For LV600s and Oasis, the Auto humidity range is 40-80%.
 All other models are 30-80%.
         - Selecting values outside the Auto range will set the Target Humidity to the lowest or highest number in the range.

 2. Cool Mist Level
-    - Sets humidifier to Manual mode (except on LV600s) and sets the Cool Mist Level to the desired level.
+    - Sets humidifier to Manual mode (except on LV600s / Oasis) and sets the Cool Mist Level to the desired level.
-        - Note: LV600s supports changing mist levels while in Auto mode.
+        - Note: LV600s / Oasis supports changing mist levels while in Auto mode.
     - When set to Level 0, turns the device off.
-    - Levels 1-9 on Classic300s, Classic200s, and LV600S
+    - Levels 1-9 on Classic300s, Classic200s, LV600s, and Oasis
     - Levels 1-2 on Dual200s

 3. Warm Mist Level
     - Sets Warm Mist Level to the desired level.
-    - Levels 0-3 on LV600s only.
+    - Levels 0-3 on LV600s / Oasis only.

 4. Sleep Mode
     - This switches the device between Sleep Mode (On) and Auto Mode (Off)
-    - Sleep Mode Target Humidity is controlled by the Target Humidity slider, except on LV600s.
+    - Sleep Mode Target Humidity is controlled by the Target Humidity slider, except on LV600s / Oasis.
-    - On LV600s, Sleep Mode Target Humidity is set by VeSync at 50–60% and cannot be changed.
+    - On LV600s / Oasis, Sleep Mode Target Humidity is set by VeSync at 50–60% and cannot be changed.
-    - The LV600s turns off Warm Mist by default to keep the humidifier quiet.
+    - The LV600s / Oasis turns off Warm Mist by default to keep the humidifier quiet.
 It can be turned back on with the Warm Mist slider.

 5. Night Light